Secreto31126/whatsapp-api-js/README.md

 # whatsapp-api-js
 A Whatsapp's Official API helper for Node.js (WIP)

-## Disclaimer
+## Disclaimers

-Whatsapp's Official API is currently on beta acccess.
+ 1. Whatsapp's Official API is currently on beta acccess.
 To participate, you can fill [this form](https://www.facebook.com/business/m/whatsapp/business-api).

+ 2. This project is a work in progress.
+Breaking changes are expected from version to version until we hit version 1.0.0.

 ## Set up